 \subsection{Models}

-For our experiments, we select a diverse set of open-source decoder-only model families trained on code to evaluate the performance and efficiency of PEFT methods.
-The chosen models span a range of sizes and architectures and are trained on diverse datasets and training objectives.
+We select a diverse set of open-source autoregressive model families trained on code to evaluate the performance and cost-efficiency of PEFT methods.
+The chosen models span a range of sizes and architectures from the last four years, trained on diverse datasets and training objectives.
 This offers extensive insights into the interplay between various model capacities and PEFT methods.
 Further, all models are ensured to support the Java programming language to facilitate a fair comparison of our benchmarking datasets described in \Cref{sec:dataset}.

-\begin{itemize} \item \textbf{Salesforce CodeGen Models}: To democratize program synthesis, Salesforce AI Research developed CodeGen \cite{nijkamp2022codegen}.
+\begin{itemize} \item \textbf{Salesforce CodeGen Models}: To democratize program synthesis, Salesforce AI Research developed CodeGen \citep{nijkamp2022codegen}.
 Pioneering in multi-turn program synthesis, CodeGen presents a variety of sizes, ranging from 350 million to 16 billion parameters.
 These models have undergone training across a diverse array of both programming and natural languages.
-The models were trained on The pile \cite{gao2020pile}, followed by a code subset of Google's BigQuery datasets \citet{GoogleBigQuery}.
-An updated version CodeGen2 \cite{nijkamp2023codegen2} is also available in sizes 1 billion to 16 billion, trained on The Stack dataset \cite{Kocetkov2022TheStack} using both causal language modeling (CLM) and file-level span corruption.
+The models were trained on ``The pile'' \citep{gao2020pile}, followed by a code subset of Google's BigQuery datasets \citep{GoogleBigQuery}.
+An updated version CodeGen2 \citep{nijkamp2023codegen2} is also available in sizes 1 billion to 16 billion, trained on ``The Stack'' dataset \citep{Kocetkov2022TheStack} using both causal language modeling (CLM) and file-level span corruption.
 We select the smallest model of the first generation CodeGen family (\textit{CodeGen-350M-multi}), along with all model sizes of the second generation (1 billion, 3.7 billion, 7 billion, and 16 billion parameters).

-\item \textbf{Meta LLaMA Models}: Code Llama \cite{Rozire2023CodeLO}, derived from Llama 2 \cite{Touvron2023Llama2O}, is a specialized model further fine-tuned on the code-specific parts of its pre-training data.
+\item \textbf{Meta LLaMA Models}: Code Llama \citep{Rozire2023CodeLO}, derived from Llama 2 \citep{Touvron2023Llama2O}, is a specialized model further fine-tuned on the code-specific parts of its pre-training data.
 With enhanced coding capabilities, it can generate code, interpret natural language prompts, assist in code completion, and aid debugging.
 It comes in three variants.
 One is optimized for instructions.
 Another for Python.
 We select the base variant \textit{CodeLlama-7B}, as it is designed for general code synthesis and understanding and supports a wide range of popular languages, including Java.